 Overspending Closes Troubled San Diego Charter School

-SAN DIEGO Leaders of the Nubia Leadership Academy have voted to close the school at the end of the year, just one year after its charter was renewed provisionally by the San Diego Unified Board of Education.
+Leaders of the Nubia Leadership Academy have voted to close the school at the end of the year, just one year after its charter was renewed provisionally by the San Diego Unified Board of Education.

 In December 2011, the California Charter School Association singled the school out as one of 10 charters statewide that it would not recommend for a five-year charter renewal.
 The school had failed to meet new academic targets recommended by the organization.